-A DRS deals with customer complaints or disputes with their FSP.
+A dispute resolution scheme (or DRS) deals with customer complaints or disputes with their FSP.
 All DRSs have rules about their complaints process, what you have to do and the kinds of complaints they deal with.

 Only individual customers of an FSP or small organisations with 19 or fewer full-time equivalent employees can take a complaint to your DRS.
 It's free for them to do this, but they must take their complaint to you first.